-Congressional and Agency Action
+Congressional Action

-Congress has passed several bills relating to DERs in recent years, including several provisions in the Energy Act of 2020 designed to support research, development, and deployment of DERs.
-The Infrastructure Investment and Jobs Act (IIJA)(P.L.
-117- 58), which was signed into law in November 2021, authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating \$355 million for energy storage demonstration grants and \$150 million for long-duration storage demonstration.
+Congress has passed several bills relating to DERs in recent years, including several provisions in the Energy Act of 2020 (P.L.
+116-260) designed to support research, development, and deployment of DERs.
+The Infrastructure Investment and Jobs Act (IIJA) (P.L.
+117-58) authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating \$355 million for energy storage demonstration grants and \$150 million for long-duration storage demonstration.
 It also reauthorized and appropriated \$3 billion annually for fiscal years 2022-2026 for the Department of Energy Smart Grid Investment Grant Program, which provides grant funding for utilities to deploy various grid technologies, including investments that enable the integration of DERs and electric vehicle-to-grid technologies.
 APPA supports these programs that will help public power utilities continue to invest in new and innovative technologies.

-The Inflation Reduction Act (IRA)(P.L.
-117-169), signed into law in August 2022, made significant changes to energy tax credits, making the existing production tax credit and the investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as an elective pay, refundable credit.
+The 2022 Inflation Reduction Act (IRA)(P.L.
+117-169) made significant changes to energy tax credits, making the existing production tax credit and investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as an elective pay, refundable credit.
 It also expanded the ITC to make the credit available to energy storage projects.
-These changes will enable public power utilities to receive tax parity for their investments in DG, as well as for utility-scale investments in clean energy technologies.
+These changes will enable public power utilities to receive tax parity for their investments in DG and utility-scale clean energy technologies.